btheodorou99/MediSim/README.md

 To evaluate the utility of enriched data, run `augmentation_prediction_temporal.py` and `augmentation_prediction_modality.py`.
 These may take awhile as they loop through all of the compared models.

 ## License
-MediSim code and model weights are released under the Apache License 2.0.
+MediSim code and model weights are released under the MIT License.
 See [LICENSE](LICENSE.txt) for additional details.